gvwilson/sensibleadventures/cloudherd/new.md

 the branch and send it flying.
 "Run, you idiot, run!"
 Grappa Gas shouted.

 It was too late.
-The forest was awake now, awake and angry.
+The forest was awake, and angry.
 Sensy shrieked as a brown bear charged out of the trees to rear up on its hind legs and roar, "Get them!"
 Another bear joined it, then a cougar, and then the trees were boiling with trolls, dozens of them, hooting and shaking branches until it looked like the trees were trying to uproot themselves.

 "Get them!" the Gifted bear roared again, and the animals charged.
 Bears and cougars, a snarling wolverine, trolls on all fours with